 Flexibility and Convenience

 A tremendous upside of virtual mentoring is that it is not restricted to a specific location.
-Notably, in the past year, there was a rising trend of people shifting away from urban cities to save on living expenses and explore a slower, suburban lifestyle.
-If you are one of them, virtual mentoring can provide you with greater flexibility in accessing leadership and business-building advice, making location no longer a factor.
+In the past few years, many people have relocated from urban cities to the suburbs or rural communities.
+If you are one of them, virtual mentoring can provide greater flexibility in accessing leadership and business-building advice, making location no longer a factor.

 Accessibility to More Mentors